Summer is here and it’s time for adventures on the road in the sunshine. Get Fido ready for the road with these pet safety tips.

 If you are traveling with a cat, look into collapsible litter boxes or enclosed litter homes that will keep in the smell and contents while you’re driving.
 Your cat may also appreciate having a familiar item from home, such as a blanket to cuddle up in.

 The sun is shining and the road is calling, so it’s time to head out on new adventures.
-With these tips, your pet can enjoy the ride along with you.
+With these pet safety tips, your pet can enjoy the ride along with you.